 For example, you might want to hire a resident agent to manage the legal documentation and coordinate with the relevant government agencies on your behalf.

 ZenBusiness, a service we recommend, is an excellent option for resident agent services, plus many other services related to LLC formation and management.

-Its starter plan costs $49 per year and offers filing services, an operating agreement template, and resident agent services.
+Its starter plan starts at $0 plus state fees and offers filing services, an operating agreement template, and resident agent services.

 However, their Pro plan offers the best value at $199/year and takes care of all your LLC requirements, including expedited filing services, employer ID number (EIN), and worry-free compliance.

 For fully managed services, you can also go for their Premium plan at $299/year, including domain registration and website design.